HNLMS De Ruyter (1880): Ordering

 By building the s, the Dutch Navy had opted for a large iron cruiser to replace the steam corvettes which defended the Dutch East Indies.
 The Atjeh class brought many innovations, like an iron hull, much larger size, rigging, breechloaders below deck etc. De Ruyter would be the fourth ship of this class.
 In November 1877 the minister for the navy announced that he would postpone the construction of De Ruyter till Atjeh had been proven to be successful.
 In the budget this was implemented by shifting 10% of the cost of one ship, from the fourth ship to the completion of the third ship.

 In 1878 Atjeh started her trials.
 First came the speed trials, and experiments with the type of propeller.
 Next came experiments with using the steam engines at very low, or even zero pressure, which continued in May 1878.
 These were important for deciding on the type of steam engine to use for De Ruyter.
 In June and July trials under sail followed.
-After all these trials proved very successful, Atjeh was decommissioned in mid August 1878.
+After all these trials proved very successful, Atjeh was commissioned in mid August 1878.
 In September 1878, the budget for 1879 then indeed showed allocation for building the fourth ship of the Atjeh class.